 We would like to remind our members that perceptions do matter, and can have lasting effects, and reiterate the need for caution in choosing face paint designs.
 As the example above highlights, it is important to consider the potential impact of images shared on social media, including those shared by members of the public over which you have no control.
 Face paint, even when not full-face, may be open to misinterpretation when captured from certain angles or in low light.

-We understand the use of make-up is a part of kit for many, and teams may be hesitant surrounding change, but to err on the side of caution and avoid unwanted attention or potential provocation of situations such as the above, we strongly recommend incorporating patterns and designs which are not so open to misinterpretation; perhaps a simple stripe or dotted pattern, with high-contrast shades, would be sufficient to be obviously inoffensive, and doable for all.
+We understand face paint is a part of kit, but to err on the side of caution and avoid unwanted attention or potential provocation of situations, we strongly recommend incorporating patterns and designs which are not so open to misinterpretation; perhaps a simple stripe or dotted pattern, with high-contrast shades, would help in evidencing your efforts to avoid offence, and doable for all.
 We are aware that situations such as the above may cause feelings of uncertainty or hesitation over suitability of your own team’s make-up usage, but by incorporating small changes you could help make a big difference in not only your own team’s confidence surrounding use of face paint but also ensure those witnessing your performance are comfortable, too.

 Feedback